 03 of 10

 It's nice to have a professional portrait taken when you're dressed in your best.
 On a cruise that will be one of many, many opportunities to have your picture taken.
-Expect paid paparazzi to snap when you board the cruise, when you get disembark in each port, when you eat, when you participate in various activities.
+Expect paid paparazzi to snap when you board the cruise, when you get disembark in each port, when you eat, and when you participate in various activities.
 These shipboard lensmen represent one more way cruise lines try to squeeze extra cash out of you.

 Advice: Don't stop for photos; walk right past the photogs.
 Take your own pictures.